 The challenging economic outlook for ex-US markets and the uncertain path of inflation and monetary policy provide a difficult environment for investors to negotiate.
 Elevated equity valuations are underpinned by expectations of a soft landing for the global economy and supportive central bank action on policy rates.
 With so much good news already priced in, we maintain some caution.
 We continue to carefully manage our exposure to equity market beta and our allocations remain focused on quality companies trading on low valuations, offering solid dividend yields, and good prospects for undertaking buy-backs.
 The Conservative Growth Fund gains its exposure to Australian Shares by investing in an underlying Australian Share Fund/s which primarily invests in Australian listed or soon to be listed shares but may have up to 20% exposure to stocks outside Australia.
 The investment guidelines showing the Fund's maximum investment in international shares do not include this potential additional exposure.
 Short positions may be part of the underlying Australian Share Fund's strategy.
 Currency hedges may be used from time to time.
 The publication has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535 AFSL No 234426 and issued by Perpetual Superannuation Limited (PSL) ABN 84 008 416 831 AFSL No 225246 RSEL No L0003315.
-It is general information only and is not
+It is general information only and is not interded the underlying between the interview of the register of the register of the previous of the previous of the second start of the second start

-The publication has been prepared by Perpetual Investment Management Limited (PIML) ABN 8 000 866 535 AFSL No 234426 and issued by Perpetual Superannuation Limited (PSL) ABN 84 008 416 831 AFSL No 225246 RSEL No L0003315.
+The publication has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535 AFSL No 234426 and issued by Perpetual Superannuation Limited (PSL) ABN 84 008 416 831 AFSL No 225246 RSEL No L0003315.
 It is general information only and is not intended to provide you with financial advice or take into account your objectives, financial situation or needs.
 You should consider, with a financial adviser, whether the information is suitable for your circumstances.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.

 suitable for your circumstances.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
 The product disclosure statement (PDS) for the Perpetual WealthFocus Superannuation Fund ABN 41 772 007 500, issued by PSL, should be considered before deciding whether to acquire or hold units in the fund.
 The PDS and Target Market Determination can be obtained by calling 1800 022 033 or visiting our website www.perpetual.com.au.
 No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of an investor's capital.

-Total returns shown for the Perpetual WealthFocus Superannuation Fund have been calculated the perpetual to person with present of the person of the person of person and securities.
+Total returns shown for the Perpetual WealthFocus Superannuation Fund have been calculated using a wit bridge offer to this in the computed in Bernstein (end perpetual com and comuniting the perpetual to this in the computed of Bernstein(end perpetual com and the perpetual to this perpetual WealthFocus Superannuation Fund have been calculated using a with computed to this perpetual WealthFocus Superannuation Fund have been calculated using a with a subsidiaries of the total subsidiaries of the perpetual computed in the perpet